 Applicants are required to have a High School Diploma or equivalent, with a minimum of 60% in English Language Arts (ELA) 30-1 or 30-2.
 Applicants not having the admission requirements can apply as Alternate Admission candidates.
 To provide the basis for acceptance, one or more of the following may be requested: official documents to verify academic history, an interview, an admission placement test or a writing sample.

-Applicants wishing to register in Year II of the Special Needs Educational Assistant Diploma program are required to have successfully completed Year I of a Special Needs Educational Assistant Certificate or equivalent from a recognized college.
+Applicants are required to have successfully completed a one-year Special Needs Educational Assistant Certificate or equivalent from a recognized college in order to enter the Special Needs Educational Assistant Diploma program (Year II).